-Kaspersky, Apple, and more of the week's top security news.
+Face ID, WikiLeaks, and more of this week's top security news.

 Over the course of four recent congressional hearings, Attorney General Jeff Sessions has somehow forgotten dozens of people, places, and events.
 Here's all of them in one place.